 Follow the story of Joan of Arc and her role in the city’s siege as you explore Orléans at your own pace, visit the medieval centre or browse the local boutiques.
 In Bourges, join a guided walking tour and visit two of its most impressive landmarks – the UNESCO-listed Cathédrale Saint-Étienne and the 15th-century Palais Jacques Cœur.
 If you’re looking for something special this evening, you can choose an Optional Experience that includes a regional dinner.

 Travel through the Bourbonnais countryside, where vineyards and fortified villages shape the landscape.
 Stop at Château de Vieux Chambord for a Be My Guest experience hosted by Marie and Stéphane Devaulx de Chambord.
 Set within their 14th-century family estate, you'll learn about the château’s history and everyday life in rural Burgundy, followed by lunch served in one of the original towers.
-Later, continue to Beaune, the wine capital of the region.
-Join your Travel Director for a walk through the historic town centre, known for its colourful rooftops and medieval streets.
-Visit the Hôtel-Dieu and explore one of Burgundy’s best-known landmarks, a former hospital with a legacy that spans centuries.
+Later, continue to Beaune, wine capital of the region.
+Join your Travel Director for a walk through the town centre, known for its colourful rooftops and medieval streets.
+Visit the Hôtel-Dieu museum, a historic former hospital, and then Dive into Culture at the Moutarderie Fallot, where you’ll learn how mustard is made and enjoy a tasting.
+The evening is free to spend as you wish.

 In Colmar, your Travel Director leads a walking orientation through canal-lined streets and colourful timber-framed houses.
 In Strasbourg, explore a city where you’ll see both French and German influences – from its open squares and historic centre to the architecture that reflects its blended past.